placebeyondtheclouds/gpu-home-server/README.md

 - running inference on models that require 24GB of VRAM
   - hosting ollama with open webui
 - running training/inference code that requires CUDA v.11-12, needs Pascal architecture GPU
+- hashcat

 ## hardware

 - **NVIDIA TESLA P40**, PCIe 3.0 x16, TDP 250 W - 1649 元 **used**
+- 2x PCIe 8pin to 1x **EPS 8pin adapter** - 15 元
+  - might be an overkill as I could just use the spare 8pin CPU power cable from the PSU, but better make use of the two PCIe power cables
 - custom made **240mm water cooler** for GPU - 459 元
   - it's basically a CPU water cooler with a custom plate for the GPU core.
 I might have paid 300 元 for a small piece of copper hahahahahaha.
 - thermal grease **Thermalright TF7** 2g tube, two tubes - 22 元